Google Cloud Storage (GCS)

 Full Access

-Full access enables Files.com to perform complete create, read, update, and delete (CRUD) operations on all objects within your GCS bucket.
-This configuration is appropriate when Files.com needs to both upload and download files, synchronize folders, or manage data through Automations and Syncs.
+Full access lets Files.com perform create, read, update, and delete (CRUD) operations on all objects within your GCS bucket.
+Use this configuration when Files.com needs to both upload and download files, synchronize folders, or manage data through Automations and Syncs.

-If you prefer to use a custom IAM role instead, it must include the following permissions:
+If you prefer a custom IAM role instead, it must include the following permissions:

 storage.buckets.get